yashprakash13/yashprakash13/README.md

 - ⚡ Fun fact about me: ...
 I'm addicted to coffee, I enjoy listening to lofi music while I'm coding, I love reading (I devour a book a week) and I love writing fiction.

 #### My favourite technologies to work with are:
-Python ML/DL with Sklearn-Pandas-Plotly-Keras, FastAPI, Flask, Django, Golang microservices && web development, Dev and ML-Ops with Docker, Streamlit, Cloud platforms DigitalOcean, AWS and GCP.
+Python ML/DL with Sklearn-Pandas-Plotly-Keras, FastAPI, Flask, Django, Golang microservices && web development, Dev and ML-Ops with Docker and cloud platforms DigitalOcean, AWS and GCP, Git.

 ### Find me here <br><br>